-The high school course of study must meet the same Student Learning Outcomes (SLOs) as the oncampus sections.
+The high school course of study must meet the same Student Learning Outcomes (SLOs) as the on-campus sections.
 Concurrent Enrollment Instructors (CEIs) must use the required HCC syllabus template and follow any additional instructions provided by the FLs.

-CEIs are expected to communicate issues related to the course with the FLs and/or the NACEP Coordinator.
-CEIs may be asked to use common assessments or rubrics to ensure alignment with oncampus sections.
+CEIs are expected to communicate issues related to the course with the FLs and/or the Director of High School Partnerships.
+CEIs may be asked to use common assessments or rubrics to ensure alignment with on-campus sections.